 The Analects, Chapter I

 Confucius taught the importance of self-introspection.
-In particular, valuing the true motives and performing one’s duty to the best of his ability.
+In particular, valuing the true and honest motive and performing one’s duty to the best of his ability.

 “In archery we have something like the way of the superior man.
 When the archer misses the center of the target, he turns round and seeks for the cause of his failure in himself.”